- About Us

 The Moses Jones Quintet creates a unique mix of smooth jazz and funk.
 The group plays regularly at Cucuru in Old Colorado City, several locations in Denver and many private events.
 We love the energy they bring to Jazz in the Garden.

 A native of Colorado Springs, Sean Hennessy is regarded as “one of America’s most gifted composer/instrumentalists” and is a protégé of jazz legend Wynton Marsalis.
 A trumpet soloist of deep essence, he has performed at Carnegie Hall, The Kennedy Center and across the country, exhibiting beautiful heartfelt melodies, light jesting humor and spirited and touching jazz.

-A driving force in the jazz world, this biggest of big bands, the Air Force Academy Band’s Falconaires specialize in the best of traditional and contemporary big band jazz.
+A favorite at Jazz in the Garden, they are a driving force in the jazz world, this biggest of big bands.
+The Air Force Academy Band’s Falconaires specialize in the best of traditional and contemporary big band jazz.

 Fri., Aug.
 25 at 7pm: The WirePilots

 Jazz in the Garden is thrilled to introduce The WirePilots to Colorado Springs.
 A contemporary jazz quartet who play all original music.
 Led by guitarist and composer Dan Rubright, the WirePilots have recently released their first CD, The Short Way Home.

 Jazz in the Garden is made possible thanks to the generous support of our sponsors:

 The History of Jazz in the Garden: